Witnesses of Genuine Multipartite Entanglement and Nonlocal Measurement Back-action for Raman-scattering Quantum Systems: Witness of Nonlocal Backaction

 Nonlocality of at least $M+1$ simultaneous modes is witnessed upon violation of the above bound for all structures $S$ such that the number of modes in a combination $\abs{C}\leq M$ for all combinations in the structure.
 We therefore write the final bound as

-The probabilities $P_C$, given by \eqref{eq:bipartite_loc_probs}, are determinable under the assumption of measurability of the amplitudes $\abs{c_i}^2$ and the number statistics $\Tr{b_C^\dagger \rho_0 b_C} = \expval{n_C}+1$ of the truncated collective modes $b_C$.
+The probabilities $P_C$, given by \eqref{eq:general_loc_probs}, can be determined assuming measurability of the amplitudes $\abs{c_i}^2$ and the number statistics $\Tr{b_C^\dagger \rho_0 b_C} = \expval{n_C}+1$ of the truncated collective modes $b_C$.
 We note that since the witness requires measurement of number statistics $\expval{n_C}$ and $\expval{\Delta n_C^2}$ for every possible combination $C$ satisfying $\abs{C}\leq M$, the complexity of the measurement increases combinatorially for higher $N$.
 In Sec. \ref{sec:measurement_nonloc} we provide further details of the required measurements for Raman-scattering systems, for which the amplitudes $\abs{c_i}^2$ are independently measurable, and the statistics of the $C$-modes can be measured by switching off the drive signals corresponding to modes not in $C$.